 Sometimes, people won’t want to ask their question in front of others.
 That’s true whether you’re on stage at the end of your presentation or hosting a remote Q&A session on a video call.
 Give people the chance to approach you afterwards to ask a question.
 Ask people to send you a polly to schedule a one-to-one meeting if they have a question that needs your attention.

 Lead Q&A sessions that make your team feel heard

 The best Q&A sessions are the ones where your audience walks away feeling like they’ve been heard and that you’ve addressed confusing or concerning issues.
 They also leave the host and the wider company with a new appreciation for connection, debate, and transparency.

 Hosting an impactful Q&A session doesn’t always come easy, but with these ideas, you can take your event from average to impactful.
 Take advantage of tools like Polly to help you bring a new layer of excitement and connectivity to your Q&A session, with engaging real time activities that bring people together.
-Check out how Polly’s meeting management tools can help you streamline your Q&A sessions and make them more engaging for everyone involved.
+Check out how Polly's Q&A can help you streamline your sessions and make them more engaging for everyone involved.